Skip to Content

 Over time, the hip joint becomes unstable and movement is painful.

-How to prevent hip dysplasia
+How do you prevent hip dysplasia?

 There's no real way to prevent hip dysplasia from happening.
 But the earlier doctors catch it, the more they can do to prevent it from getting worse.